Posted on

 The lantern in question was candle powered, dating it to the 1870s or 1880s before paraffin became more widely used.
 For an item the best part of 120 years old and which had clearly spent most of its life as a working lantern, it was in remarkably good condition.

 There were two areas which needed attention before it could be used once again.
 The lantern no longer had a latch to close the door in place.
-Whenever there was a breeze or the device was being transported by its handle, the door would therefore swing open and the candle inside would be extinguished.
+Whenever there was a breeze or the lantern swung as it was being carried by its handle, the door would swing open and the candle inside end up extinguished.

-Superfast Steel has a work time of between 5-10 minutes.
+Superfast Steel has a work time of around five minutes.
 Whilst soft, it can be shaped and formed as desired.
-Once cured, it offers super-strength adhesion between different materials and forms a material as hard as steel.
+Once cured, it offers super-strength adhesion between different substrates and forms a material as hard as steel.

-The spike easily bonded to the platform, creating a new holder capable of supporting a modern candle inside the lantern and completing part one of the restoration.
+The spike easily bonded to the newly fabricated platform, creating a holder capable of supporting a modern candle inside the lantern and completing part one of the restoration.

-To create a new handle for the door, a metal wire was bent into a T-shape by folding a strip in half, then bending the two ends at right angles.
+To create a new handle for the door, a metal wire was bent into a T-shape by folding it in half, then bending the two ends at right angles.
 It was attached to the door via two plastic tubes which were bonded to the lantern using further Superfast Steel.

 When the door was closed, this metal wire could now drop into an existing latch attached to the opposite side of the lantern, locking it in place and preventing the candle from blowing out.